If you want to make some extra money as a mum without paying for childcare you need to think outside the box.

 - Cinema attendant – working at a cinema usually means free movies (I worked at one for years and it was my favourite job)

 - After school care – many after-school programs hire part-time staff

-- Market researcher – you could be organising focus groups or going door to door
+- Market research – you could be organising focus groups, taking part in focus groups or going door to door

 - After hours call centre work – so many call centres have 24-hour support these days